AdBoc/BookBacklogManager/README.md

 0.3.5 - added public route

+0.3.6 - fixed types, book is added to api, books data is now received from api

 TO DO:
 when confirmed password is filled and password changes it does not notice Token should be stored in cookies